Andreas Bernkop-Schnürch: Research

-Bernkop-Schnürch is recognized for his contributions to drug delivery systems, multi-functional polymers, and tissue engineering.
-He is the inventor and leading pioneer of thiolated polymers, known as thiomers, a new generation of bio- and mucoadhesive polymers that form disulfide bonds with cysteine-rich domains of endogenous proteins, including mucus glycoproteins and keratins.
+Bernkop-Schnürch’s research has focused on drug delivery systems, multi-functional polymers, and tissue engineering.
+He is a leading pioneer of thiolated polymers, known as thiomers, a class of bio- and mucoadhesive polymers that form disulfide bonds with cysteine-rich domains of endogenous proteins, including mucus glycoproteins and keratins.
 Several thiomer-based medicines have successfully completed clinical trials, with initial products targeting conditions such as dry eye syndrome now available on the global pharmaceutical market.
 In 2001, at the 4th Central European Symposium on Pharmaceutical Technology in Vienna, he introduced thiolated polysaccharides as novel biopolymers for tissue engineering.
-This innovation led to numerous products incorporating thiomers, such as thiolated chitosans and thiolated hyaluronic acid, which are widely used in pharmaceutics and biomedicine.
+This development led to numerous products incorporating thiomers, such as thiolated chitosans and thiolated hyaluronic acid, which are widely used in pharmaceutics and biomedicine.
 His work on thiomer technology also enabled the creation of thiolated nanoparticles utilized in drug delivery, diagnostics, and biosensors.
 Among the smallest thiolated nanocarriers are thiolated cyclodextrins, introduced in 2015.
-These nanocarriers offer extended residence time on mucosal membranes, enhanced permeation, efflux pump inhibition, and improved cellular uptake.
+These nanocarriers have been reported to provide extended residence time on mucosal membranes, enhanced permeation, efflux pump inhibition, and improved cellular uptake.
 Additionally, Bernkop-Schnürch developed charge-converting nanoparticles for mucosal drug delivery, leveraging the membrane-bound enzyme alkaline phosphatase to trigger a change in zeta potential from negative to positive directly at the epithelium.
-This innovation addresses the polycation dilemma, wherein cationic nanoparticles—despite superior cellular uptake—are immobilized in mucus due to ionic interactions.
+This approach was proposed as a means of addressing limitations associated with the polycation dilemma, wherein cationic nanoparticles—despite superior cellular uptake—are immobilized in mucus due to ionic interactions.
 Charge-converting nanoparticles overcome this barrier by altering their surface charge at the cellular interface.
 He also advanced foundational research in self-emulsifying drug delivery systems (SEDDS), optimizing them for the mucosal delivery of macromolecular drugs, further enhancing the potential for improved therapeutic outcomes.